 Serving suggestions

 These gluten-free Swedish meatballs are incredibly versatile.
-Serve them over a bed of fluffy rice or gluten-free pasta for a satisfying meal.
+Serve them over a bed of fluffy rice or gluten-free pasta for a satisfying meal smoothered in it’s own sauce.

 They pair beautifully with a simple salad or steamed vegetables for a balanced meal.